gramliu/gramliu/README.md

 👨‍💻 Tech Enthusiast

-I'll be joining [Stripe](https://stripe.com/) in their SF office next Fall.
+I'll be joining [Stripe](https://stripe.com/) in San Francisco 🌉 in Fall 2023.

 This past summer, I was a SWE intern at [Stripe](https://stripe.com/) working on [Terminal](https://stripe.com/terminal), where I built a first-of-a-kind CI testing framework and test suite for our readers.